PreetiW/DevOps/Docker.md

 * docker run image_name  --> Runs a container from the image on the docker host, if the image is not present it will pull the image from dockerHub

+* dpcker run image_name:tag --> Runs a container from the image with specified tag (version) from the docker hub or other registry, if we won't specify the default is latest

+* docker run -it image_name --> Runs docker in the interactive mode and attached to terminal, as by default it won't be able to access the standard input of the terminal

+* docker run -p 80:5000 image_name --> to access a webapp or app running inside the docker container on the host we can use docker container ip (each one gets an internal ip which is only accessible to docker host).
+To access it outside the docker host we will need to map the docker container ip to docker host by using port forwarding

 * docker run -d image_name ---> To run the container in the detached mode in the background and we will be back in the terminal to continue other operations

 * docker attach container id/name ---> To attach the container